Allan-Jackson/Allan-Jackson/README.md

 ### Yahallo! 🖖 AJ here!
-#### I'm a developer (yeah... just that), but currently playing more as a Front-end guy 😄

-- 🌱 Studying Spring Framework
 - 😄 Pronouns: (He/his)
 - ⚡ Fun fact: I was addicted to Coffee ☕ , so I stopped drinking it 😐